SAT-solver-ANalyzer/SATAn/README.md

 database: !DuckDB
   path: satan.db

+# Wether to insert metrics directly after ingesting or as a bulk insert after all tests are executed
+delayed: false

 # Configuration for ingest driver, the same tag handling applies here too
 # - Exec: A script that takes the output of the solver as stdin and produces metrics to stdout
 #   - timeout: unsigned integer -> timeout in ms for ingest script (default: 5000 ms)
 #   - executable: string -> path to ingest executable
 # - Null: The solver outputs the TestMetrics natively in YAML as stdout
 ingest:
   cadical: !Exec